Medispace Promo 2

 Planning for Facade Lighting

-Alexandra Park Stage 2 uses 3mm aluminium sheeting with a custom dapple pattern formed from random rectangular perforations.
+Alexandra Park Stage 2 uses 3mm aluminum sheeting with a custom dapple pattern formed from random rectangular perforations.
 These perforations allow the backlighting to show through and ‘warm’ the building as night falls.
 It’s as if the passer by can see through to this warmth, making the apartment building attractive and welcoming.
-What can’t be seen to the naked eye but was hugely apparent to the engineering eye, are the metres upon metres of cabling required to support the colour-changing LED backlighting system.
+What can’t be seen to the naked eye but was hugely apparent to the engineering eye, are the meters upon meters of cabling required to support the color-changing LED backlighting system.

-What should also be noted here is the need for resource consent for lighting.
+What should also be noted heer is the need for resource consent for lighting.
 This is why including facade experts like Insol from an early design stage is important.
-With our experience and expertise, we’re able to progress projects to not only meet critical milestone timings, but also to make sure the architectural intent can be fully realised, in bright lights, for all to see.
+With our experience and expertise, we’re able to progress projects to not only meet critical milestone timings, but also to make sure the architectural intent can be fully realized, in bright lights, for all to see.

 So what’s next for facade lighting?
 Well, considering the connectivity of the world and IFTTT protocols, then what about a facade with lighting that reacts to the external environment?
-It’s quite conceivable that facade lighting could be programmed to respond to environmental criteria, with the level of lighting and tone of colour used, changing according to atmospheric conditions or other triggers.
-For example, the facade lighting could slowly increase as the sun goes down, but not just by the timing of the sunset but also the level of cloud cover in the sky above.
+It’s quite conceivable that facade lighting could be programed to respond to environmental criteria, with the level of lighting and tone of colorused, changing according to atmospheric conditions or other triggers.
+For example, the facade lighting could slowly increase as the sun ges down, but not just by the timing of the sunset but also the level of cloud cover in the sky above.

 Whatever the reason, the future of facade lighting is certainly bright.
-And it comes in approximately 16.7 million colours.
+And it comes in approximately 16.7 million colors.

 Go Back